cirquit/presto/REPRODUCIBILITY.md

 ### Step 6 - Compare results

 The entire paper topic is to profile your individual hardware bottlenecks, so your results mights differ a lot in absolute numbers.
+If you use different memory sizes, the caching results will have worse performance for strategies that do not fit into memory.
+Check Fig. 10 for the absolute numbers.

 However, the relative differences should be similar to our results:
 * Figure 6